-This is reflected by the type of dice used for Defense and \ Damage:
+This is reflected by the type of dice used for Defense and Damage:

-• If the Defense of a unit is a static number, any weapon can damage it.

-If the Defense of a unit has dice, only weapons whose Damage have the same or greater number of sides can damage it.
+- If the Defense of a unit is a static number, any weapon can damage it. - If the Defense of a unit has dice, only weapons whose Damage have the same or greater number of sides can damage it.
 The number of dice doesn't matter.

-For example, if one has a truck with a $\bigcirc$ Defense of $\circledast$ $\circledast$ :
+For example, if one has a truck with a Defense of

+- A rifle with a Damage of aran't damage the truck at all.

-- A rifle with a \ Damage of 6 can't damage the truck at all. - A machine gun with a \ Damage of \ can damage the truck. - A missile with a \ Damage of 10 10 can damage the truck.
+- A directed energy weapon with a Damage of

+A A can't damage the truck at all.

+- A machine gun with a pamage of can damage the truck. - A missile with a Damage of Con can damage the truck.